melvinshook/meet/README.md

    User story: As a user, I should be able to visually see charts for the events so that I can compare data for the events.

 Scenario: A user views a chart showing event details Given that the user is viewing the details of an even When the user selects the "charts" option Then the app will dispay charts showing data.

+How this Meet App will use serverless functions:

+- The Meet App will use serverless functioins for user authentication, access to the Google calendar API.
+The API sending back events by city and charts displaying event data to authorized users.
+By using serverless technology the app is also able to scale to the users demands.